soham0-0/meme-stream-app/README.md

 ## :books: General info

+## Directory Structure

+* The directory structure of this repo has been kept in accordance to the heroku deployment policies.
+* The **Front-End code is present in `./client/` directory**.
+* The **Back-End code is present in the root directory of the repository**.
+* The **Scripts and Dockerfile are also present in the root directory** itself, as pe the buildout assesment instructions

 ### Backend

 * PostgreSQL needs to be installed and running - I installed it from the debian repository and configured in psql